-Despite the differences in the attributes of a CFO that are most valuable, CEOs and CFOs agree that the role of CFO is increasingly important to success and more attention is needed on the development of our future CFOs.
+Despite the differences in the CFO attributes that are most valuable, CEOs and CFOs agree that CFO’s role is increasingly vital to success.
+More attention is needed on the development of our future CFOs.
 No company can afford a mismatch of the CFO’s experience with its goals.

 What kind of experience does a modern CFO need?

-The role of CFO has been diverging from a historical perspective to a forward-looking one, from a conformance to performance approach, and from a reporting to an advising role since The Digital Revolution.
-So, what experience best prepares a CFO for the volatility (i.e. pandemic), complexity (i.e. Brexit), uncertainty (i.e. national election), and ambiguity (i.e. government relief) that are involved in doing business today?
+A CFO’s role has diverged from a historical perspective to a forward-looking one, from a conformance to performance approach, and from a reporting to an advising role since The Digital Revolution.
+So, what experience best prepares a CFO for the volatility (i.e., pandemic), complexity (i.e., Brexit), uncertainty (i.e., national election), and ambiguity (i.e., government relief) that are involved in doing business today?

 “It is no longer about the financial statements but the value.
 A CFO has to make decisions to help other areas of the business to create value.
 Certain people need support and business partnering on how to create value out of the numbers that they see.” – A CFO’s Key Competencies for the Future

-The Big 4 Ways to gain experience needed to become a CFO
+The Big 4 Ways to gain the experience needed to become a CFO

 Your CFO does not have to come from one of The Big 4 to be an effective leader.
 Just take another look at the three senior management announcements above.

-CEOs and CFOs around the world were asked by the Association of Chartered Certified Accountants (ACCA) and the Institute of Management Accountants (IMA) what activities they thought would help to provide the needed experience of a modern CFO.
+CEOs and CFOs worldwide answered the Association of Chartered Certified Accountants (ACCA) and the Institute of Management Accountants (IMA) when asked what activities they thought would help provide the needed experience of a modern CFO.
 The survey found that the primary ways for an aspiring CFO to reach the role were continued learning, mentoring, and networking.

 A fourth is the practice of secondment (a temporary job outside of one’s usual role).
 Currently, up-and-coming CFO learn on the job: either a rotation within finance (40%), outside finance (30%), or outside the organization (approximately 20%).

-To gain the experience needed to become an agent of transformation, a global thinker, and be able to harness technology takes time.
+To gain the experience needed to become an agent of transformation, a global thinker, and harness technology takes time.
 On average, it takes 10-15 years to gain enough experience for the role.

 You can’t afford an inexperienced CFO

 If 2020 taught us nothing else, it taught us resilience and the benefit of experience.
 Not all CFOs have the experience to draw on from past economic downturns, M&A, or succession planning that your company needs, especially as it grows.
-An outsourced CFO is an affordable, efficient, and effective strategy to achieve what you need in the short term while not jeopardizing the future of your company.
+An outsourced CFO is an affordable, efficient, and effective strategy to achieve what you need in the short term while not jeopardizing your company’s future.

 inDinero is a leading provider of outsourced CFO services.
 An inDinero team offers industry experience, financial expertise at every (start-up, fundraising, IPO, and exit planning) stage, and the leadership capabilities that clients need to grow.
 Get in touch to learn more about our CFO services.